 Boba Fett Costumes

-Peter wanted an easy costume this year, so we bought a Boba Fett costume shirt and paired it with a Boba Fett helmet the boys already had in their costume box.
+Peter wanted an easy costume, so we bought a Boba Fett costume shirt and paired it with a Boba Fett helmet the boys already had in their costume box.
 I wanted to make DIY jetpack for him to wear, but I ran out of time.

 Darth Vader Costume

 Quinn’s costume Darth Vader costume was the easiest, we just added a light saber, and black gloves to to deluxe (but reasonably priced) Darth Vader costume we found online and included the robe and Darth Vader mask.
 We also picked up a fun Darth Vader sound effects device, just push a button and it sounds like Darth Vader breathing!